Originally published 2/10/22, Updated on 9/20/22

 If diversity, equity, and inclusion (DEI) initiatives are a top priority for you as an HR leader, you’re not alone.

 While many organizations are rising to the challenge, they still have questions.
-A big one for HR folks is: how do I make my benefits as diverse, equitable, and inclusive as possible?
+A big one for HR folks is: how do I build an inclusive benefits package that accounts for a diverse range of employee needs?

-That’s one of the questions we tackled during Engage 2022.
-Natalie Johnson, co-founder and Managing Director of Paradigm, led a conversation about how to put a DEI lens on your benefits program.
+That’s one of the questions we tackled during Engage.
+Natalie Johnson, co-founder and Managing Director of Paradigm, led a conversation about how to combine your diversity and inclusion efforts with your employee benefits program.
 If you missed it, listen to the recording or check out our recap below.

-Putting a DEI lens on your most common employee benefits
+How to make your most common employee benefits more inclusive

 In today’s world of work, DEI is a must-have for most organizations.
 “Just as much as employees expect their employers to offer healthcare and PTO, they expect them to invest in DEI,” said Johnson.

-But your benefits offerings and DEI initiatives don’t have to be separate entities—they can amplify each other.
+But your benefits offerings and DEI initiatives shouldn’t be separate entities—they should amplify each other.
 This is exactly what Natalie and her team at Paradigm help their clients do.
 Using their DEI strategy platform, Blueprint, they conduct organizational audits to understand their clients’ benefits offerings, including how they’re deployed and utilized.

 Understanding what benefits are available helps Natalie and her team identify potential gaps and areas of opportunity where employers can improve their offerings to appeal to a more diverse workforce.